 - You do not have a device that can connect to the Internet or you do not have a reliable Internet connection.

 The great thing about subscribing to BetterHelp and being in regular contact with your counselor is that you have an immediate support person and resource if shit hits the fan.
 We all go through hard times and the great thing about having a relationship with a counselor is that you have someone ready to step in and help you right away.
-Paying for therapy has been the best money I’ve ever spent and in my opinion it’s worth the cost to have a trained professional give me advice.
+Paying for therapy has been the best money I’ve ever spent and in my opinion, it’s worth the cost to have a trained professional give me advice.
 If you’re struggling with mental health issues I bet you’ve had friends or family give you some pretty terrible advice (I know mine have!).
-Not everyone understand mental health issues and by talking to a professional you are able to get advice from someone who is well educated on the the issues you are struggling with.
+Not everyone understands mental health issues and by talking to a professional you are able to get advice from someone who is well educated on the issues you are struggling with.
 Having a professional available to give you support can be freaking life changing.

 I’m sure you know that therapy is freaking expensive, BetterHelp costs $65.00 per week.
 I know that is a lot of money but I think they provide an incredible service for that price.
 The fact that I can message my therapist and she gets back to me in the same day is pretty damn amazing.
-A one hour session with my old therapist cost me way more than $65.00 per week and if anything came up during the week I had to wait until my next session to talk about it.
+A one-hour session with my old therapist cost me way more than $65.00 per week and if anything came up during the week I had to wait until my next session to talk about it.
 With BetterHelp I can type out an email right when things come up for me or schedule an extra phone or video chat if I’m having a rough week.
 I also really like that it is a flat monthly fee.
 That means if I schedule extra sessions or email my counselor more often than usual it won’t cost me any extra money.

-I love BetterHelp because it’s so much more convenient to talk on the phone or on the computer than to have to drive to my therapists office.
+I love BetterHelp because it’s so much more convenient to talk on the phone or on the computer than to have to drive to my therapists’ office.
 Face to face counseling can be really stressful for me because I have anxiety and sitting and talking to someone about what’s bothering me can be really difficult.
 When I’m struggling I find it a lot less stressful and intimidating to use the chat feature on BetterHelp.
 I hate going to therapy after work.
-I feel to damn tired to really get much out of it.
+I feel too damn tired to really get much out of it.
 With BetterHelp I’m able to schedule calls with my therapist on my lunch break which is way more convenient for my schedule.
 It saves me a ton of time because I don’t have to drive to the office, find a parking spot, walk to the office and then drive home.
 This service is also a lot more accessible to people with children because you don’t need to have childcare to use it.
 I have found that talking to a therapist via video chat is really effective for me and I am just more comfortable talking to someone in my own home than in an office.

 –BetterHelp therapists can’t prescribe medication.
 If you are interested in learning about medication options you should talk to your Doctor.

 -It’s easy to blow off appointments or not take it seriously.
-To get the most out of BetterHelp you need to have some self discipline to make sure your scheduling time to talk to your counselor and fully participating in all of your sessions.
+To get the most out of BetterHelp you need to have some self-discipline to make sure your scheduling time to talk to your counselor and fully participating in all of your sessions.
 BetterHelp charges you by the month not per session so it doesn’t cost you any extra if you miss a session.
 This makes it easy for someone like me to skip their appointments.
 I’ve gotten into a good routine now by sticking to a scheduled time every week but if you’re not someone that will be able to make yourself do it every week you won’t get your money’s worth.

 -It’s easier to have a miscommunication over text than in person.
 I try to be really clear when I write to my therapist but it’s just easier to misunderstand each other over a computer than in a face to face therapy session.